Prohibiting Title IX Sexual & Gender-Based Harassment

 Summary of Title IX Review Team Initial Assessment.
 Upon receipt of a report of sexual misconduct alleged to have occurred on the university’s Clery Act geography or against a member of the campus community, the Title IX Coordinator will convene the Title IX Review Team to conduct an initial assessment and provide any information received, including personally identifiable information, to the Team.
 The Team typically meets within 72 hours of a report being received by the Title IX Coordinator.[1]
 The Team determines whether reports to external law enforcement entities are required by law and makes an initial assessment whether there is one or more allegations of misconduct that should be investigated under university procedure.[2]
 The Team also considers interim measures.

 The Title IX Review Team.
-The Review Team consists of the Title IX Coordinator, a representative of the W&M Police, and, depending on the identity of the people reported or suspected to be involved in the sexual misconduct, the Dean of Students, Chief Human Resources Officer and/or the Dean of Arts & Sciences.[3]
+The Review Team consists of the Title IX Coordinator, a representative of the W&M Police, and, depending on the identity of the people reported or suspected to be involved in the sexual misconduct, a representative from Student Affairs leadership team, Chief Human Resources Officer and/or the Dean of Arts & Sciences.[3]

 Initial Assessment and Mandated Reports.
 The Review Team will review the report and any other available relevant information to assess the threat posed by the reported misconduct and to determine whether external reports are required by law.[4]
 The Review Team will make this determination based upon the following factors[5] (the “Risk Factors”):